Mattjones444/Milestone-Project-2/readme.md

 #### Logo and Page Headings Gradient

-The product has a basic logo at the moment, which still needs further work as it was made purely for the purposes of this project.
-Work needs to be done to make it stand out further.
+The product has a basic logo at the moment, matching the logo users will be aware of from the TV show, however further work could be done to adapt this for the product.

 #### Buttons